School of Salamanca

-- Muldoon, James, 1994, The Indies in the Spanish World Order: The Justification for Conquest in the Seventeenth Century, Philadelphia: University of Pennsylvania Press.
+- Muldoon, James, 1994, The Americas in the Spanish World Order: The Justification for Conquest in the Seventeenth Century, Philadelphia, PA: University of Pennsylvania Press.

 - Pennington, Kenneth J., 1970, “Bartolome de Las Casas and the Tradition of Medieval Law”, Church History, 39(2): 149–161. doi:10.2307/3163383

-- Pereira, José, 2007, Suárez between Scholasticism and Modernity, Milwaukee: Marquette University Press.
+- Pereira, José, 2007, Suárez: Between Scholasticism and Modernity, (Marquette Studies in Philosophy 52), Milwaukee, WI: Marquette University Press.

 - Schweighöfer, Stefan, 2018, Die Begründung der normativen Kraft von Gesetzen bei Francisco Suárez, Münster: Aschendorff.

-- Scott, James Brown, 1934, The Spanish Origin of International Law: Francisco de Vitoria and his Law of Nations, Oxford: Clarendon Press.
+- Scott, James Brown, 1934, The Spanish Origin of International Law, Oxford: Clarendon Press.